sstangl/openpowerlifting/docs/data-readme.md

 ### Sex

 Mandatory.
-The sex category in which the lifter competed, `M` or `F`.
+The sex category in which the lifter competed, `M`, `F`, or `Mx`.

+Mx (pronounced *Muks*) is a gender-neutral title — like Mr and Ms — originating from the UK.
+It is a catch-all sex category that is particularly appropriate for non-binary lifters.

 The `Sex` column is defined by [modules/opltypes/src/sex.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/opltypes/src/sex.rs).